ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 The Report_ChangeSourceTemplate.txt file should automatically open in NotePad.

 Check that there are no error messages listed in the Report file.
-If a source template name couldn't be found, fix the ini file, save it and re-run the utility until you get it right.
+If a source template name couldn't be found, fix the config file, save it and re-run the utility until you get it right.
 A common issue is that template names may an embedded space, a leading or trailing space.
 See NOTES section for details on how to use quote characters to fix.